yankailab/OpenKAI/docs/3D/WebViewer3D.md

 Each connection receives a JSON `hello` with `version: 4`, its `stream` name (`points`, `lines`, or `cells`), all object names and camera settings.
 Any type's hello can initialize the page; later greetings do not reset the scene or camera.
+Each object also has a `selectableGrid` boolean, true for `_SelectableOctGrid` sources.
+The browser enables picking and routes grid commands only to those sources.
 The client sends `start` to subscribe.
 One complete snapshot of that type is then sent; the browser sends `next` on that same socket after uploading and rendering it.
 Each socket has its own credit, so withholding point ACKs does not block cell